 13. Yeti Airlines

 Yeti Airlines is the parent company to Tara Air (mentioned later); an airline that was rewarded only one-star by AirlineRatings.com.
-Yeti Airlines comes in with two-stars however, being rewarded for being fatality free and FAA endorsed.
+Yeti Airlines comes in with two stars, however, being rewarded for being fatality-free and FAA endorsed.
 Based in Kathmandu, Nepal this airline was established in 1998 and together with Tara Air forms the largest domestic flight operator in Nepal.
-Yeti Airlines serves ten domestic destinations with seven aircrafts in operation.
+Yeti Airlines serves ten domestic destinations with seven aircraft in operation.

-In the past decade Yeti Airlines has had a handful of incidents resulting in the deaths of over thirty passengers and crew as well as destroying a couple of aircrafts.
-They do boast the highest on time performance of any airline in Nepal though and offer beverages and snacks on flights.
-Yeti Airlines also offers an hour long express Everest mountain flight that remains popular with visitors.
-Like all Nepalese airlines they are banned from flying into the European Union airspace and have not completed any components of the IOSA.
+In the past decade, Yeti Airlines has had a handful of incidents resulting in the deaths of over thirty passengers and crew as well as destroying a couple of aircraft.
+They do boast the highest on-time performance of any airline in Nepal though and offer beverages and snacks on flights.
+Yeti Airlines also offers an hour-long express Everest mountain flight that remains popular with visitors.
+Like all Nepalese airlines, they are banned from flying into the European Union airspace and have not completed any components of the IOSA.

 12. Sriwijaya Air

 In regards to safety, Sriwijaya Air is lacking in a lot of departments.
-With no international safety recognition, blacklisted from flying into European air space and not being FAA approved it was only the lack of fatalities that earned them any stars.
+With no international safety recognition, blacklisted from flying into European air space, and not being FAA approved it was only the lack of fatalities that earned them any stars.
 Not without incident though, this airline has had a number of runway incidents that have resulted in injury and aircraft damage.
-Sriwijaya Air has a large fleet of aircraft, totaling 39 with an average lifespan of 24 years old and has been in negotiations to replace a large number of the aging aircrafts.
-Perhaps with newer aircrafts and added destinations this airline will consider participating in safety certifications that will bump their star rating up in the coming years.
+Sriwijaya Air has a large fleet of aircraft, totaling 39 with an average lifespan of 24 years old, and has been in negotiations to replace a large number of the aging aircraft.
+Perhaps with newer aircraft and added destinations this airline will consider participating in safety certifications that will bump their star rating up in the coming years.

 11. Air Bagan